Pekka Buttler, 08/2022 (Updated 9/2023)

 Special note on adapting the FL 35/2.5:

-This lens (along with the FL 58/1.2) has a quirk that may make you unable to mount it on your Canon FD-to-whatever adapter: The rear part of its aperture activation mechanism protrudes so far back, that it might interfere with your adapter (see image below), making it impossible to mount the lens securely.
+This lens (along with some other canon FL lenses) has the bulge – a quirk that may make you unable to mount it on your Canon FD-to-whatever adapter: The rear part of its aperture activation mechanism protrudes so far back, that it might interfere with your adapter (see image below), making it impossible to mount the lens securely.
 I personally have three different CanonFD-NEX adapters, one of which has this problem, while two others allow the lens to be mounted, but the aperture control lever may abrade the paint on the lens.

 1 Focal length is (unless stated otherwise) given in absolute terms, and not in Full-frame equivalent.
 For an understanding of whether the lens is wide/tele, see ‘Angle-of-view’.